alexharri/website/posts/webgl-gradients.md

 }
 ```

-Using the constants for our two waves from above, and a canvas height of $200$, we get two offsets:
+Given the wave constants above and a canvas height of $200$, we get the following offsets:

 <p className="mathblock">$$\begin{align}
 24 \times 0.80 \times 200 = 3{,}840 &\\
 32 \times 0.35 \times 200 = 2{,}240 &\\
 \end{align}$$</p>

-With these offsets added to $\text{time}$, the two waves become spaced apart by $1{,}600$ seconds.
+With these offsets the waves differ in time by $1{,}600$ seconds.
 No one's gonna notice that.

-<SmallNote label="">How random and far apart your offsets needs to be ultimately depend on your application.
-If you need really random offsets, you can use more complicated methods to calculate them, but we just need the offsets not to be very close (a difference of 50 would do the trick).</SmallNote>

 With the offsets added, we get two distinct waves: